 At MLC, we believe that English language learning cannot be limited to the classroom, but that it must be woven into the daily lives of our students.
 MLC students have a wide variety of opportunities on a daily and weekly basis to practice their English with American volunteers and with fellow students through our co-curricular activities.

-Twice a week, students take part in an hour of conversation with a native English speaking volunteer.
+Students take part in group conversations with MLC Staff and native English speaking volunteers.
 Students can ask questions, learn new phrases, and practice their English in this casual and fun group setting.

 MLC pairs students with native English speaking volunteers in the Ann Arbor area.
 This is a great opportunity for students to build a relationship with a resident of Ann Arbor and enhance their English speaking abilities.